Proof of The TAP Free Energy for High-Dimensional Linear Regression with Spherical Priors at All Temperatures: PRELIMINARIES

 The replica method then yields the RS potential for model \eqref{model1} with prior $P_0^{\otimes p}$:

-This formula was first derived by \cite{Tanaka2002} and was later rigorously proved by \cite{reeves2019replica}.
-And \cite{Barbier2020} gave a different proof later, assuming that the prior is discrete and $i^{\mathrm{RS}}$ has at most three stationary points as a function of $E$.
-Reeves and Pfister also explored this relationship under the assumption that the prior has finte fourth moment and a "Single-Crossing Property".
-Additionally, as noted in \cite[Remark 3.6]{Barbier2020}, the discrete prior can be extended to more generalized distributions, where the constraint is relaxed as discussed in \cite{barbier2019optimal}.
-Specifically, under the assumptions, the following holds: \begin{lemma}{\rm{\citep{reeves2019replica}}} Let $i^{\mathrm{RS}}(E; \Delta)$ be the replica symmetric potential defined in \eqref{RS_potential}, and let $\mathcal{Z}_p$ be the partition function defined in \eqref{e2}.
+This formula was first derived by \citet{Tanaka2002} and later rigorously proved by \citet{reeves2019replica}. \citet{Barbier2020} subsequently provided a different proof, assuming that the prior is discrete and $i^{\mathrm{RS}}$ has at most three stationary points as a function of $E$.
+Reeves and Pfister also explored this relationship under the assumption that the prior has finite fourth moment and a "Single-Crossing Property".
+Additionally, as noted by \citet[Remark~3.6]{Barbier2020}, the discrete prior can be extended to more generalized distributions, where the constraint is relaxed as discussed in the work of \citet{barbier2019optimal}.
+Specifically, under the assumptions, the following holds: \begin{lemma}{\rm{\citep{reeves2019replica}}} Let $i^{\mathrm{RS}}(E; \Delta)$ be the RS potential defined in \eqref{RS_potential}, and let $\mathcal{Z}_p$ be the partition function defined in \eqref{e2}.
 Under the assumption that $P_0$ has finite fourth moment and satisfies the single-crossing property, we have: